When you hear the word "melatonin," you might automatically think of the vitamin supplements people take to help them sleep better at night.

 2. Milk

-There's a reason why your mom probably told you to drink a glass of milk before bed when you were a kid.
+There's a reason why your mother might have told you to drink a glass of milk before bed when you were little.

-Interestingly, according to research, milk collected at night, known as night milk, has even more sleep-promoting properties in it.
+Interestingly, research shows that milk collected at night, known as nighttime milk, has even more sleep-promoting properties.

-If you love cherries, you're in luck—tarry cherry juice is one of the best sources of melatonin.
+If you love cherries, then you're in luck — tart cherry juice is one of the best sources of melatonin.

-“Keep in mind that these findings only apply to tart cherry varieties like Montmorency.
-Not all cherries are as high in melatonin as this one,” says Doebrich.
+"Remember that these findings only apply to sour cherry varieties like Montmorency.
+Not all cherries have such high melatonin content as this variety," expert Doebrich said.

 If you decide to try tart cherry juice, remember to drink it in moderation, as some varieties can be high in sugar.